San Bernardino creditors attack city's debt payment plan

-SAN FRANCISCO (Reuters) - Creditors objected to elements of the city of San Bernardino’s initial debt payment plan at a U.S. Bankruptcy Court hearing on Thursday, saying the city was not being forthcoming about what assets it had and complaining about the lengthy process.
+SAN FRANCISCO, Oct 8 (Reuters) - Creditors objected to elements of the city of San Bernardino’s initial debt payment plan at a U.S. Bankruptcy Court hearing on Thursday, saying the city was not being forthcoming about what assets it had and complaining about the lengthy process.

 San Bernardino has proposed paying a penny on the dollar on nearly $50 million in pension obligation bonds held by EEPK, the Luxembourg-based bank and the city’s second largest creditor behind the California Public Employee Retirement System.